 Distance learning is not new.
 Colleges have been doing it for years.
-And there are even online schools for elementary and secondary students in place of tradition brick and mortar schools.
+And there are even online schools for elementary and secondary students in place of traditional brick and mortar schools.

 Home-based learning requires not only a broad sense of technology (internet, video conferencing, Google Classroom), but a new skill set for delivering instruction.
 Ever watch yourself on video give a demonstration?
 Every breath, twitch, eye roll, and mispronounced word feels like the longest moment in time.
 If you’ve recorded yourself for a teaching portfolio, you know what I mean!
 But for art teachers who deal with physical materials, teaching via distance learning can be downright difficult.